richard-austin/cloud-server/README.md

 * Enter you new password and again in the confirm box.
 * Click on *Change Password*
 * The new password is now set up.
-## Admin Functions
+## Admin Mode
 To enter administrator mode: -
-* Set a browser to https://cloud-server_ip_addr
+* Set a browser to https://cloud-server_ip_addr (ip address of the Cloud Server).
-* Click on the *Log in* option on the menu bar
+* Click on the *Log in* option on the menu bar.
 * Enter *admin* as the user name and the admin password you set above as the password.
 * On the menu bar, select *Admin -> Accounts Admin*.
 A table listing connected NVRs and NVR Cloud Server accounts will be shown.
 ## Client Mode
-In client mode, you can use the functions of a single NVR.
+In client mode you are connected to your NVR and can use the functions of that NVR.
 This includes viewing live CCTV streams, selecting recordings by date and time and viewing them, set certain camera parameters and configure camera setup including Wi-Fi.
 #### Requirements To Access NVRs Through The Cloud
 * There must be at least one NVR with its cloudProxy -> cloudHost configuration in application.yml set to the